Germany aims to shield tech firms from foreign takeovers

 Those regulations made it possible for the government to review purchases of stakes as low as 10 per cent in such companies, down from 25 per cent previously.

-But it still did not cover companies like Kuka - something Altmaier's latest proposal seeks to address at a time when Germany is pushing to ramp up its hi-tech sector.
+But it still did not cover companies like Kuka -- something Mr Altmaier's latest proposal seeks to address at a time when Germany is pushing to ramp up its hi-tech sector.

 AFP